MistyKatt/MapleTools/README.md

 # MapleTools
-A fun project to entertain and help maplers
+A fun project to entertain and help Maplers